surifirstpin/biplus_documentation/docs/DataRun.md

 ## Hidden filter option

-On applying hidden filters the column fields are visible in the list of filter expression specified.
+On applying hidden filters the column fields are visible in the list of filter expression specified and display the data depending on the filters applied.